Republican strategy memo advises GOP campaigns to blame China for coronavirus

 If asked whether Trump is at fault for the nation’s unpreparedness as the virus spread, the candidates are told, “don’t defend Trump, other than the China Travel Ban — attack China,” according to the memo, a copy of which was obtained by The Washington Post.
-The memo urges Republicans to acknowledge that U.S. public health officials “acted late,” then say that it is China’s fault.
+The memo urges Republicans to acknowledge that U.S. public health officials “acted late,” then say that is China’s fault.

 “The virus came from China and China covered it up,” the memo suggests the candidates say.
 They can add: “I wish that everyone acted earlier — that includes our elected officials, the World Health Organization, and the CDC.”
 It also encourages candidates to commend Trump for enacting a travel ban to China.

-The memo also advises candidates to attack their Democratic opponent, as well as presumptive presidential nominee Joe Biden and House Speaker Nancy Pelosi, for criticizing the China travel ban “as xenophobic and racist.”

-This advice to down-ballot candidates is consistent with an ongoing Republican effort to brand Biden as “soft” on China.
+The advice to down-ballot candidates is consistent with an ongoing Republican effort to brand presumptive Democratic presidential nominee Joe Biden as “soft” on China.
 The Trump campaign and a pro-Trump super PAC have each released ads linking Biden with China, the latter even created a website called “BejingBiden” to highlight the former vice president’s alleged ties.

 The Democratic Senatorial Campaign Committee slammed Republicans over the memo.
 Republican senators are relying on these talking points because “they can’t defend their own records, and they’ve been told not to defend the president,” said DSCC spokesperson Helen Kalla.
 “Ignoring warnings from the intelligence community, sending PPE to China, and failing to properly prepare the country — that’s the legacy of this administration and the Republican Senators who continue to support it.”